 The websites I’ll recommend are ones that can help you sort your accommodation/food in a matter of days.

-This may seem a little out of place in a blog about how to make money while travelling the world.
+This may seem a little out of place in a blog about how to make money while traveling the world.
 After all, the whole point of volunteering is that you give freely in exchange for nothing.
 I suppose what I did was halfway between volunteering and paid work.

 However, essentially what this involves is doing jobs without getting paid in cash.
 Instead, you will work for free food or accommodation.